Colorado is famous for its vast and spectacular mountain peaks, many of which are over 14,000 feet in elevation

 OTHER CAMPING OPTIONS

 Travelers seeking a high altitude escape in Colorado can find the campgrounds of their dreams at CampColorado.com.
 The website lists hundreds of campgrounds, including the ones already mentioned as well as more high altitude gems such as these, which are listed here in regional order.

 4J+1+1 RV Park (Ouray): The Clark family has owned and operated this 8,000-foot elevation campground for over 60 years.
 With a variety of camping options, this campground is two blocks from downtown Ouray.
 Everything is in walking distance.

 Highlander RV Campground (Lake City): This 9,000-foot elevation campground is just north of Lake San Cristobal, It’s built on mining claims that date back to the early 1900s.
 Its campsites are surrounded by spruce and aspen trees.

-Ouray RV Park & Cabins (Ouray): This 8,000-foot elevation campground is family owned and operated by Jason and Amber Perkins.
+Ouray Riverside Resort (Ouray): This 8,000-foot elevation campground is family owned and operated by Jason and Amber Perkins.
 The 7.5-acre park, which has an onsite restaurant, borders the Uncompahgre River, and offers spectacular views of waters in the surrounding San Juan Mountains.